IraShy/runaway-code-along/README.md

 Click the runner if you can.
-Every click results in the cunner's colour change and counter's value increase.
+Every click results in the runner's colour change and the counter's value increase.

 https://runaway-codealong.netlify.app/